annikadl/ResearchTrack1-assignment1/README.md

 ### Further improvements
 This simple code can be improved in different ways.

-First of all, as is it possible to notice, the robot moves quite slow: its velocity can be incremented paying attention to how fast it turns and stopping in front of each token, avoiding hurting it.
+First of all, as is it possible to notice, the robot moves quite slowly: its velocity can be incremented by paying attention to how fast it turns and stops in front of each token, avoiding hurting it.
 In general, precision must be maintained.

 Also, no obstacle avoidance function was implemented.
 To address the obstacle problem, the robot scans the tokens clockwise starting from its initial position; this behaviour allows it to collect all the tokens without crossing the playground's centre where the tokens lay.
-However, there is no guarantee that if the tokens were initially differently positioned, the program would work as efficiently as it does in this particular case.
+However, there is no guarantee that if the tokens were initially differently positioned, the program would work as efficiently as it does.

 Furthermore, to make this program even more general, it is possible to compute automatically how much it takes to compute a full rotation.
 In this case, as said before, a full rotation was empirically obtained.

+An additional feature that can bring several improvements regards where to place the target token.
+All the relative distances between tokens can be computed to choose and place the target more appropriately.
+This would help recognise lucky situations in which some tokens are already correctly placed.
+By now if the nearest token is the only one not well positioned, it still becomes the target and all the other tokens will be brought to it when it would be easier and cheaper to move it to the others.

 To reduce the length of the program, functions `go_take_token` and `bring_token_to_target` can be unified, since they execute the same amount of code with just a few differences.
-The main reason why they are still separated, as said before, is to better clarify what the program does: using different functions, with different names, the overall behaviour should sound more clear.
-However, if upgraded the code may be required to be synthetic; this aim can also be achieved by unifying these functions.
+The main reason why they are still separated, as said before, is to clarify better what the program does: using different functions, with different names, the overall behaviour should sound more clear.
+However, if upgraded the code may be required to be synthetic.

 To conclude,